Cross-platform ASP.NET Core WebDAV Server Sample with Microsoft SQL Back-End

 Now your server runs on http://localhost:5000.
-Open the web browser with this URL and you will see the web page that lists folder content on your server and provides edit button/link for opening each file from server using WebDAV Ajax Library.
-You can also run Ajax Integration test to find if your server is running correctly.
+Open the web browser with this URL and you will see the web page that lists folder content on your server and provides an edit button/link for opening each file from the server using WebDAV Ajax Library.
+You can also run the Ajax Integration test to find if your server is running correctly.
 To upload documents, create folders, copy and move files, manage custom properties, etc you can use the Browse Using Ajax File browser button.

 Setting the License